 Public Relations and Public Affairs

-In constant currencies, the Group’s public relations and public affairs revenues rose by 9.0%, with like-for-like growth of 7.5%.
-Reported operating margins were up by 1.4 margin points to 16.1%.
+In constant currencies, the Group’s public relations and public affairs revenues fell by 6.9%, with like-for-like revenues down 8.2%.
+The increased pressure in the second quarter was most marked in Continental Europe and Latin America.
+Reported operating margins fell 4.4 margin points to 11.7%.

 Branding and Identity, Healthcare and Specialist Communications